Igalia/phpreport/docs/user/clients-management.rst

 .. figure:: i/menu-data-mgmt-clients.png

-Client creation, edition and deletion
+Create, edit and delete clients
 =====================================

 In the *Clients management* screen you will see a grid containing all the